5 Steps to Starting a Nonprofit

 Faith Maloney of Best Friends Animal Sanctuary recounts an uplifting experience at a conference sponsored by SPAY/USA several years ago when the development of early-age spay/neuter was first announced, making it possible to neuter puppies and kittens before adoption to ensure that they will not breed.
 Faith returned to her work with the determination and information necessary to implement this new policy, as did many of the other conference attendees.

-Animal care.
 Your organization sets an example for the public.
 Keeping up-to-date on proper animal care is critically important.
-Its also important to know your limits.
+It’s also important to know your limits.
 When in doubt, refer people to experts veterinarians, behaviorists, and other organizations.

 Writing Your Mission Statement